isc-projects/bind9/doc/arm/reference.rst

    :tags: server, query
    :short: Specifies a list of HTTP query paths on which to listen.

-    A list of HTTP query paths on which to listen.
+    This specifies a list of HTTP query paths on which to listen.
 This is the portion of an :rfc:`3986`-compliant URI following the hostname; it must be an absolute path, beginning with "/".
 The default value is ``"/dns-query"``, if omitted.